Skip to main content

 Ian Dubrowsky

-Research Themes: Modern China, global 20th and 21st centuries, grassroots radicalism, alternative cultures, intellectual history, social movements, labor history, gender, transnationalism.
+Research Themes: Modern China, global 20th and 21st centuries, industrial disasters, cultural history, labor history, political economy, social movements, intellectual history, collective memory, transnationalism.

-I am also involved in UCSD’s mentorship program connecting graduate students with undergraduates majoring in humanities fields who are interested in pursuing advanced degrees in a humanities discipline.
-I welcome connecting with prospective students interested in modern Chinese history, comparative revolutions, and social and cultural history.
-Feel free to reach out if you would like to discuss the graduate program, application process, or your research interests.
+Through UCSD’s mentorship program, I work with undergraduates interested in pursuing advanced degrees in the humanities.
+I particularly welcome discussions with students interested in modern Chinese history, comparative revolutions, and social and cultural history.

 Advisors: Karl Gerth & Micah Muscolino